 You don’t want to use an expensive or fancy bottle for traditional mulled wine.
 The juices and spices will hide the nuances of flavor.

 That also means you don’t want to use a light bodied wine like Pinot Noir or Gamay.
 Use bolder wines that are medium to full bodied like these.

 - Cabernet Sauvignon

-- One large, or two regular size bottles of red wine from the list above.
+- Red wine – Use 1 large, or 2 regular size bottles of red wine from the list above.

-- Cherry brandy, but you can always use another flavor if you have it on hand.
+- Cherry brandy – Cherry is delicious but you can always use another flavor if you have it on hand.

-- Orange flavored liqueur like Grand Marnier, Cointreau, or Triple Sec.
+- Orange flavored liqueur – You can use Grand Marnier, Cointreau, or Triple Sec.

 Put all the ingredients into a crock pot or a large sauce pan and cover.
 Heat on low for 1 to 2 hours.
 DO NOT BOIL.